top of page

 🏆 Main Event: Namajunas (c) vs. Andrade — UFC Women’s Strawweight Championship

-🥇 Champion: Jessica Andrade — NEW Women’s SW Champion (first Brazilian woman to hold the title)
+🥇 Champion: Jessica Andrade — NEW Women’s SW Champion (first Brazilian to hold the strawweight title)

 The Build-Up

 Rose Namajunas had earned her status as one of the most respected champions in the UFC by the time she arrived in Rio.
-She had ended Joanna Jedrzejczyk’s extraordinary reign at UFC 217 with a stunning first-round KO, defended against Joanna in a decision rematch at UFC 223, and made a third defence at UFC 228.
-Andrade was a powerful, aggressive brawler who had fought her way into contention through a series of brutal finishes and who had already lost to Rose once before, by TKO in 2017.
-The rematch in Rio — Andrade’s home country, with a capacity crowd emphatically behind her — gave the challenger a distinct psychological edge.
+She ended Joanna Jedrzejczyk’s extraordinary reign at UFC 217 with a stunning first-round KO, then defended the belt with a unanimous-decision win over Joanna in the rematch at UFC 223.
+A 13-month layoff followed — Rose had openly wrestled with her relationship to the sport — and UFC 237 marked her return.
+Andrade was a powerful, aggressive brawler who had fought her way into contention on a four-fight winning streak built around brutal finishes.
+The two had never met before; the bout in Andrade’s home country, with a capacity crowd emphatically behind her, handed the challenger a real edge.

 Main Event — Namajunas vs. Andrade